-Any cumulative gain/loss recognised in OCI in respect of equity investment securities designated as at FVOCI is not recognised in consolidated statement of income on derecognition of such securities.
-Any interest in transferred financial assets that qualify for derecognition that is created or retained by the Group is recognised as a separate asset or liability.
+Any cumulative gain/loss recognised in other comprehensive income in respect of equity investment securities designated as at FVOCI is not recognised in consolidated statement of income on derecognition of such securities.
+Any interest in transferred financial assets that qualify for derecognition that is created or retained by the Group is recognised as a separate asset or hability.